iAmMe27/Tahrovin/README.md

 ![INI Wand Movement](img/INIWandMove.png)

-`iHudMenuTextureSize` & `iProjectMenuTextureSize` - Setting both of these to match the resolution of your HMD will make menus appears much clearer in game.
+`iHudMenuTextureSize` & `iProjectedMenuTextureSize` - Setting both of these to match the resolution of your HMD will make menus appears much clearer in game.
 Set this to match the *vertical* resolution of your current HMD settings.
 For example, with a HMD resolution of 5408 x 2736, you would set these to 2736.

 ![INI HUD Texture Size](img/INIHudTextureSize.png)